zkportal/oracle-verification-backend/README.md

 Intended to be run outside of an enclave.
 Use it with [Oracle SDK](https://github.com/zkportal/oracle-sdk) to verify SGX and Nitro reports from the [notarization backend](https://github.com/zkportal/oracle-notarization-backend).

+## Running in Docker

+Build the image using Dockerfile.

+The following build arguments are supported:
+- `egover` - EGo version, 1.6.1 by default
+- `verifier_version` - a version from this repo, v2.2.0 by default

+To provide custom configuration, mount the JSON file to `/app/config.json`.

+Running this server in Docker still requires a [quote provider](https://docs.edgeless.systems/ego/reference/attest).
+A PCCS service is expected to be found at https://pccs:8081, so make sure that you are running the PCCS container in the same network and with the correct name.

+If you choose to copy the built binary to host, you should now that it's linked with OpenSSL 3.

+## Running locally

 This server requires [EGo](https://docs.edgeless.systems/ego/) and a [quote provider](https://docs.edgeless.systems/ego/reference/attest).

 If EGo is installed with snap, run with: